Sheffield Vegan Food A-Z

 H – House of Habesha

-One of my goals with this Sheffield Vegan Food A-Z was to provide lots of variety in food options.
+One of my goals with this Sheffield Vegan Food A-Z was to provide a wide variety of food options.
 So, if you love Ethiopian food, head over to the second floor of the Cambridge Street Collective foodhall.
 Here, lovely staff will make you the best East-African dishes.
 I particularly recommend the 2-person sharing platter, which is definitely enough food for 3.
 But no problem if you can’t finish it, because you can ask for a tub to take the rest home.
 The dishes at House of Habesha have the right amount of spiciness and plenty of flavour, so this is really one to try out!

 Not your thing?
 Try another ‘H’: Hungry Buddha – vegan and vegetarian Nepalese food inside the bustling Moor Market.